Best CCW Fanny Packs & Sling Bags 2026: Off-Body Carry Ranked (Vertx, Eberlestock, 5.11) header image

 Holster Selection: Don't Use Soft Holsters

 Most CCW bags include soft holsters or rely on velcro straps for retention.
 These work for carry but create a dangerous reholstering scenario: soft material can collapse into the trigger guard, causing a negligent discharge when you push the gun back in.
+For compact lights that fit your pistol, check our weapon light guide.

 The solution is a kydex holster with velcro backing.
 Companies like JM Custom Kydex, PHLster, and Harry's Holsters make velcro-backed options that attach to loop-lined CCW compartments.
 The rigid kydex provides consistent trigger guard coverage and audible/tactile feedback when the gun is fully seated.